 Both Weak If Bent

-But simply doing this is not enough to satisfy myself, code officials and structural engineers.
-Concrete and things made from concrete or cement tend to have fantastic compressive strength.
+But simply doing this is not enough to satisfy me, code officials and structural engineers.
+Concrete and things made of concrete or cement tend to have fantastic compressive strength.

 But the same material typically has only one-tenth the strength when you apply a tension to it.
 Tension is a bending or stretching force.

 You can easily picture this.
 Imagine pouring a 4-inch thick slab that's 10 feet wide and 40 feet long that's up three feet in the air and just supported on each end.

 It would bend in the center under its own weight and crack long before it would if you tried to drive across it!

 Backfilled soil against a wall produces tension as the soil pushes against the wall.
 Poor quality soil creates tension on a foundation as more and more weight is added to the foundation as the house is built.

 Poor drainage around a house creates pressure as tons of water collects in the soil.

 This is why roof water should NEVER be allowed to run on the ground near a foundation.

 The use of splash blocks at the base of a full basement is comical.
 Roof water needs to be piped far away from the house to the lowest spot on the lot or into an approved storm sewer.